darktable-org/lua-scripts/README.md

 ### Snap

-Open a terminal and start darktable with the command `snap run darktable -d lua`.  ....This provides debugging information to give you insight into what is happening.
+Open a terminal and start darktable with the command `snap run darktable -d lua`.
+This provides debugging information to give you insight into what is happening.

 ### Linux and MacOS